hephaestus-ai/b/content/_index.md

 **Welcome** to my personal blog, a place in which I dump some random thoughts, various explanations I believe others may find helpful, and (eventually) longer form books.
 Who am I?
 For the time being, I prefer to maintain anonymity.
 But suffice it to say, I am a technologist with expertise in software engineering, machine learning, and mathematics.
 When I step away from work I like to focus on topics such as economics, culture, politics, culture, history, and strategy.

-**In** a previous life, I was a high-end tutor for an affluent clientele, a role that taught me the value of breaking down complex problems and presenting explanations in understandable, memorable ways.
+**In** a previous life, I was a tutor for an affluent clientele, a role that taught me the value of breaking down complex problems and presenting explanations in understandable, memorable ways.